 - High Risk - over 200 failed attempts.

-An external user will trigger a High Risk of Brute Force Attack when a minimum of 5 failed attempts are performed in less than 5 minutes.
-The failed local password attempts are found in the Event Viewer Logs, under Windows Logs -> Security -> Event ID 4625.
+An external user will trigger a High Risk of Brute Force Attack when a minimum of 100 failed attempts are performed in less than 5 minutes.
+The failed password attempts are found in the Event Viewer Logs, under Windows Logs -> Security -> Event ID 4625.
+During a Brute Force Attack, the Heimdal.Firewall.exe process might use a higher CPU usage (depending on the interval of the Brute Force Attack attempts) of 1% to 60%.

 ENDPOINT DETECTION - RANSOMWARE ENCRYPTION PROTECTION

-The collected information is placed in the following views: Latest Detections, and Hostname/Detections.
+The collected information is placed in the following views: Endpoint Detections, Hostname/Detections, and Cloud Detections.

 The Process Details view gives information on the parent process and the spawned processes, their PIDs, username, File Name, Path, Command-Line, Thread Count, top 3 encrypted files, Write Operations, Read Operations, MD5, Signature, and Owner.